msprITU/TDIOT/README.md

 # TDIOT
-Video sequences uploaded to the following link demonstrate the short term and long term performance achieved by TDIOT on VOT2016, VOT2018, and VOT-LT2018. https://youtube.com/playlist?list=PLMzonaXew-54_VaEJNn4TdrZkWpPeE4eW
+Video sequences uploaded to the following link demonstrate the short term and long term performance achieved by TDIOT on VOT2016, VOT2018, VOT-LT2018, LaSOT and OTB. https://youtube.com/playlist?list=PLMzonaXew-54_VaEJNn4TdrZkWpPeE4eW

 Arxiv paper for TDIOT is available at https://arxiv.org/abs/2103.11017